jeroenarens/Apps4Ghent_Bib/README.md

 Coding style
 ---------------
 Before you want to help us coding, make sure to follow the coding conventions from Django (see [Django coding style](https://docs.djangoproject.com/en/1.7/internals/contributing/writing-code/coding-style/)). <br />
-Besides these coding conventions, please make sure your editor removes whitespace at the end of a line and let the tabs be changed to 4 spaces instead.
+Besides these coding convenmetions, please make sure your editor removes whitespace at the end of a line and let the tabs be changed to 4 spaces instead.
 Also javascript conventions should be used.

 Documentation
 --------------
-In the documents/report folder, you can find the documentation related to this project.
+In the documents/report folder, you can find the documentation related to the progress of this project.
 To make a pdf output file, please make a map called 'output' in the same directory. <br />
 Afterwards, execute the following command: <code> make </code>.
 You will see the pdf file in the output folder.
+For the developers under you of our code, please check our wiki

 Apps4Ghent_Libary
 ------------------